Kristiania Kommunale Sporveie: Privatization

 KSS was in a situation that they concession would expire in 1905.
 The issued an application for a new two years in advance and offered to take over KKS in the process.
 This raised a new debate concerning public or private operations, with many Conservative politicians calling for the privatization of KKS.
 In the 1904 municipal election the issue was raised, with the Liberal Party and the socialist parties running for municipalization of tram operations.
 Meanwhile, the municipal administration worked with estimates for taking over KSS.
 A take-over would cost the municipality about NOK 2 million, while a sale would bring in about NOK 1.6 million.
-However, as KSS was a profitable company, it was estimated that the municipality would make more money by taking over KSS than selling KKS, estimated at about NOK 3 million for the period in question.
+However, as KSS was a profitable company, it was estimated that the municipality would make more money by taking over KSS than selling KKS, estimated at NOK 3 million for the period in question.

 The decisive municipal council meeting was held on 14 April 1905, although the actual vote did not occur to 02 hours the following day, after a nine-hour debate.
 Among the issues raised was the impartiality of those councilor who owned shares in or were employed by KSS.
 The Ministry of Justice found neither a KSS conductor nor a councilor who owned shares in the private company as impartial.
 Arguments presented for privatization was the lack of profits in KKS, that the municipality would increase the number of employees, that the sale would reduce the municipal debt and that KSS had offered favorable conditions.
 Arguments presented for munisipalization was this would be profitable for the municipality, as it would be taking over a profitable company, that the shortfall in revenue was because of a temporary bust in the economy and that the majority of KSS was owned by foreign, German company.